×

 We asked people in Marcala if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Marcala, it is considered disrespectful to interrupt someone while they are speaking.
 Always wait for your turn to speak.
 Avoid discussing sensitive topics such as politics, crime, and poverty, as these can be seen as offensive or intrusive.
 It's considered impolite to refuse food or drink when offered by a host.
 Even if you're not hungry or thirsty, it's best to accept a small amount to show appreciation.
 Punctuality is not highly valued in Honduras, but that doesn't mean you should be late for appointments or meetings.
 It's best to arrive on time, even if your hosts or colleagues are late.
 Public displays of affection are generally frowned upon, especially between men and women.
 It's best to keep physical contact to a minimum.
 Avoid making negative comments about the country or its people.
 Hondurans are proud of their culture and heritage, and such comments can be seen as disrespectful.
 Do not take photos of people without their permission.
 This is considered rude and invasive.
 Avoid using your left hand for gestures or to give or receive items, as it is considered impolite.
 Use your right hand instead.
 Do not point at people or things with your finger, as this is considered rude.
 Instead, use your whole hand to gesture.
 Avoid wearing revealing clothing, especially in religious or traditional settings.
 Hondurans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 Lastly, do not litter.
-Hondurans take pride in their beautiful natural environment, and littering is seen as disrespectful," said one expat in Marcala.
+Hondurans take pride in their beautiful natural environment, and littering is seen as disrespectful," remarked one expat who made the move to Marcala.

 About the Author